Building a Future-fit Skilling Ecosystem for Human-ware Tomorrow

 In the UK, the government launched a new Skills Accelerator program in the 2021 budget, which will help build stronger partnerships between local employer groups, such as Chambers of Commerce, colleges and other providers to make sure communities are getting the training needed to meet local skills gaps.

 There are various approaches one can adopt to achieve this.
-While some organizations are opting for self-paced learning, others are simply providing easy access to third-party learning portals for employees to pick and choose their desired skills.
+While some organizations are opting for self-paced learning, others are simply providing easy access to third-party learning portals or learning solutions for employees to pick and choose their desired skills.

 The Education Imperative

-This is a field in which government policy will be required and companies can work with governments to clearly define the need and introduce new models.
+This is a space that will require government intervention and companies must work with governments to clearly define the needs and introduce new models.
 The existing boundaries and frameworks of curricula and the profile of educators need to be redefined in tandem to create and nurture a culture of always-on learning.
 It is also critical to foster collaboration between industries and universities.

 The education ecosystem must evolve to guide students to tap into capabilities beyond technical training, such as creativity, innovation, emotional intelligence, and empathy, which would enable them to operate in a dynamic and multicultural workplace.
-The collaboration between industries and universities needs to move to the next level to make room for an increasingly integrated approach, wherein the corporate feeds into the evolving skilling needs, and the educators find ways to implement it in the curricula.
+The collaboration between industries and universities needs to move to the next level to make room for an increasingly integrated approach, wherein the corporate feeds into the evolving skilling needs either by self-paced or by outsourcing learning and development, and the educators find ways to implement it in the curricula.
 In this context, the possible role of the industry in co-creating degree programs that meet the skills of the future cannot be denied.

 The foundation for an industry-academics collaboration has already been laid.
 When kicked off in 2018, the India-based industry body, NASSCOM’s FutureSkills program aimed to train, reskill and upskill nearly 2 million professionals, potential employees and students in five years.

 The ecosystem thus created could potentially facilitate a strong relationship between universities, industries, and governments.
-This collaboration will prepare companies like us to thrive in the upside-down world of the new normal.
+This collaboration will prepare companies like us to thrive in the upsidedown world of today.